AndrewE23/SQL_Project/cleaning_data.md

 --WHERE transactionid IS NOT NULL --All but 9 are NULL --WHERE searchkeyword IS NOT NULL --All but 31 are NULL
 ```
-The syntax provided here is because I checked each column individually, but wanted to keep ; un-comment one line at a time to replicate my process.
+The syntax provided here is because I checked each column individually, but wanted to keep record of my queries; un-comment one line at a time to replicate my process.

 I also wanted to check the "currencycode" column:<br>
 ```